jrmintz24/firstlook/README.md

 ```

 If agent assignment or acceptance fails with a `showing_requests_status_check`
-error, apply the status migration to allow the new `pending_admin_approval`
+error, apply the status migration to refresh the allowed status values.
+This
-value:
+ensures new statuses like `pending_admin_approval` and `agent_confirmed` are
+accepted by the database:
 ```sh
 supabase db execute < supabase/sql/20250615_update_status_check.sql
 ```